 She had stayed with us for over two months at almost all our stations of posting, Jammu & Kashmir, Sikkim, Assam, Bengal.
 Delhi, Pune and Devlali (Maharashtra).
 While commanding the unit at Devlali, with Marina away in Canada, my mother effectively and efficiently discharged the duties of the ‘First Lady’ and chief hostess at home.

 Come what may, we decided to get Granny across to Canada and we got her Visa formalities completed.
 On 30 June 2006, Marina and kids took off to Kerala and stayed there for two weeks and on their return trip, they were accompanied by Granny.
-Both the children took extra care of the Granny throughout the 22 hours of the flight to Toronto from Kochi and also during her stay here.
-Nidhi, a fifteen year old teen, would accompany her Granny umpteen times to the washroom, hold her hand and walk with her in the malls, while visiting places of interest, calling on friends etc. At night Nidhi had Granny sleeping with her and she would get up at the middle of the night or whenever Granny wanted to visit the washroom.
+Both the children took extra care of the Granny throughout the 20 hours of the flight to Toronto from Kochi and also during her stay here.
+Nidhi, a fifteen year old teen, accompanied her Granny umpteen times to the washroom, held her hand and walked with her in the malls, while visiting places of interest, calling on friends etc. At night Nidhi had Granny sleeping with her and she got up at the middle of the night or whenever Granny wanted to visit the washroom.

 My mother was a middle school teacher who taught English and Maths.
 The school being Malayalam medium, English lessons would commence from Grade 5.
 My mother had done two years Teacher Training Course (TTC) after passing Grade 10.
 She started teaching when she was seventeen (1949) and she then had many students much elder to her, some married and some even with children.
 Most of the teachers belonged to our village and many were distantly related to our family.